By Stacy Calhoun on January 14 2018 11:58:43

 A wiring diagram is a simplified conventional pictorial representation of an electrical circuit.
 It shows the components of the circuit as simplified shapes, and the power and signal connections between the devices.
 A wiring diagram is often used to troubleshoot problems and to make sure that all the connections have been made and that everything is present.

-free wiring diagram
+relay wiring diagram

 wiring diagram symbols

 subwoofer wiring diagram